otmani98/online-restaurent/README.md

 Install This project with npm

-- first make sure you create confing.env in the folder project after downloaded it with the right environment variables
+- first make sure you create config.env in the folder project after downloaded it with the right environment variables
 - open the command line

 ```bash